- 2 Bedrooms

 - Towels Provided

 About this PropertyPlantation Club 432

-Relish the elegant golf course and lagoon vistas from this 2nd-floor elevator accessible villa in Plantation Club.
-Recently furbished in coastal colors, the well-supplied kitchen opens up to a enormous living room/ dining area that includes a 44” flat screen TV with a DVD player.
+Appreciate the pretty golf course and lagoon vistas from this 2nd-floor elevator accessible villa in Plantation Club.
+Recently finished in coastal colors, the well-supplied kitchen opens up to a cavernous living room/ dining area that includes a 44-inch flatscreen TV.

-The generous master bedroom has a king bed, a 27” flat screen TV, and a private bathroom with a shower/tub.
+The enormous master bedroom has a king bed, a 27-inch flatscreen TV, and a private bathroom with a shower/tub.
 The equally sizable guest bedroom has two twin beds and a close by bathroom with a shower/tub.
-Both bedrooms have new opulence vinyl plank floor.
+Both bedrooms have new bliss vinyl plank floor.

 This villa is just around the corner from the Sea Pines Bicycle Rental kiosk and a brief walk to the Atlantic Dunes/Heron Point Golf Clubhouse with dining facilities.
 The new Sea Pines Beach Club which includes various dining options is also within walking distance.
 Shopping and eateries are just a bicycle ride away at Sea Pines Center, Harbour Town, and South Beach Marina.
 Other destinations along the miles of walking/bicycle paths inside Sea Pines include the Lawton Stables and the Sea Pines Forest Preserve.

 Lastly, there are two pool complexes within Plantation Club Villas for owners and their visitors to just cool off and relax.